juijs/jui-ui/README.md

 ## Maintainers

-Created by Alvin(alvin@jennifersoft.com) and Yoha.
+Created by Alvin and Yoha.

 ## License